Updated: Jun 6

+Ok, now that we've covered phosphates, let's talk about other contributing factors to BBA, including CO2 issues.
 Below are the top 3 things that contribute to BBA.

 #1) CAUSE (Most Common) - Too little, or fluctuating CO2: BBA is seen in a lot of planted tanks that are not injecting CO2.
 Why is this?
 Because a tank will naturally have around 5ppm of CO2 in them at any given time.
-Once the lights kick on and the plants start photosynthesizing, the plants start to use up that available CO2 and you can run into an issue where you have too little available creates a condition for BBA to thrive in.
+Once the lights kick on and the plants start photosynthesizing, the plants start to use up that available CO2 and you can run into an issue where you have too little available creating a condition for BBA to thrive in.
 An example of fluctuating CO2 can be when using a DIY system.
 Most use something like yeast and sugar to produce a chemical reaction that creates CO2.
 One of the many issues with this DIY method is the yeast starts out strong creating CO2, and as there is less and less sugar available, their output starts to taper off, having it produce less and less CO2 over time.
 This fluctuation can also cause a depletion of CO2, again inviting BBA to take over.